Child killed when abductor crashes into tree at high speed

 “I heard two booming sounds right after the crash and then a woman screaming for her baby,” witness Elizabeth Velasco told the TV station.
 “She was like, ‘My baby!
 My baby!’
 I actually started crying when I heard that because I felt really helpless.”

 The South Florida SunSentinel reports that Yates had a lengthy arrest record.
 In 2014, he was charged with battery, but that case was dropped.
 In 2017, he was charged with grand theft auto.
-He pleaded no contest and was put on three-year’s probation.
+He pleaded no contest and was put on three years of probation.

 He violated his probation the next year by traveling to Oklahoma, where he was charged with burglary and obstructing a police officer.
 Florida revoked his probation and he spent 18 months in prison.